ekougs/course-notes/cryptography_coursera_week_1.md

 It also used related keys ==> 40,000 frames to recover the seed K

-Stream ciphers are never used for disk encryption Because when they are encrypted, they are broken down to blocks.
+Stream ciphers are never used for disk encryption
+Because when they are encrypted, they are broken down to blocks.
 Each block is encrypted.
 When change occurs in a block, an attacker can spot the exact location where the changes are made looking at the encrypted blocks as the stream cipher is basically an xor, nothing change in the encryption except the fragment that has been changed.

 For network traffic, negotiate a key for every session, PRG it and use it to encrypt the whole frames that are transmitted

 Stream ciphers provide no integrity, because the cipher text may be modified, and the client will know nothing about it.
 If we xor it with p, after decryption, the client will see m xor p instead of m and have no information about the actual transmitted m.
 OTP is said malleable.
-An exemple is changing the sender of an email, if we know the real sender.
+An exemple is changing the sender of an email, if the real sender is known.

 ![No integrity for stream ciphers](cryptography_coursera/crypt_19_no_integrity.png "No integrity for stream ciphers")